meschsystems/Mesch.Jyro/README.md

 #### MessageCode Enum

-Standardized diagnostic codes organized by processing stage:
+Jyro has a standardized set of diagnostic codes organized by processing stage:

 **Lexical Analysis (1000-1999):**
 - `UnknownLexerError` (1000)